-Assessment of change in widespread bat populations Long term Short term Latest year Bat populations ⊘ 1999-2015 2010-2015 Decreased (2016)
+Assessment of change in widespread bat populations Long term Short term Latest year Bat populations ✓ 1999-2016 ✓ 2011-2016 Increased (2017)

-Notes: Long-term and short-term assessments are made on the basis of smoothed trends to the penultimate year (2015) by the Bat Conservation Trust.
-This is because the most recent smoothed data point (2016) is likely to change in next year's update when additional data are included for 2017.
-The latest year assessment is based on unsmoothed data.
-It is provided for transparency, but the decrease is not statistically significant.
+Note: Long-term and short-term assessments are made on the basis of smoothed trends to the penultimate year (2016) by the Bat Conservation Trust.
+This is because the most recent smoothed data point (2017) is likely to change in next year's update when additional data are included for 2018.
+As such, the latest year assessment is based on unsmoothed data.